carriercomm/netdnarws-php/README.md

 #We're Hiring!
 Do you like building cool stuff?
 Do APIs keep you up at night?
 We're looking for our next superstar hacker and you could be it.
 Interested?
 Check out our job posting on [stackoverflow](http://careers.stackoverflow.com/jobs/37078/senior-web-engineer-for-fun-growing-la-startup-maxcdn&a=JdFbT4OY).

-# NetDNA REST Web Services PHP Client
+# MaxCDN REST Web Services PHP Client
 ====================================

 ## Requirements